rafavalentim/ppm2_android/README.md

 * [/iosApp](./iosApp/iosApp) contains iOS applications.
 Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
 This is also where you should add SwiftUI code for your project.

-* [/shared](./shared/src) is for the code that will be shared between all targets in the project.
-  The most important subfolder is [commonMain](./shared/src/commonMain/kotlin).
-If preferred, you can add code to the platform-specific folders here too.

 ### Build and Run Android Application

 To build and run the development version of the Android app, use the run configuration from the run widget